kms-sw-projects/log-20-games/_posts/2025-03-16-usefulTools.md

 * [Nonsensical 2D](https://www.youtube.com/channel/UC735U5ZCdMk_e0ycJyEjmWA)

-    It's more art related.
+    (Game) Art-focused channel.
 Some discussions on different topics about 2D art, combined with great tutorials.
 Very helpful for someone as artistically untalented as me - give it a try if you are looking for input in this direction.
 He is also Swedish which makes for explanations presented with a wonderful accent.